revodavid/azure-openai-lab/0 Setup.md

 1. From the Azure Portal Home page, click the Resource you just created, `openai-lab-build`.
 (If you don't see your resource, click on "All Resources".)

-2. From the Overview tab, select `Go to Azure OpenAI Studio`.
+2. From the Overview tab, select `Go to Azure OpenAI Studio` to launch the Azure OpenAI Studio.

 3. You will see the message "No deployment detected".
 Select `Create new deployment`.